damir-manapov/hands-on-ibm-mq/README.md

      - `pnpm compose:stop` – stop containers
      - `pnpm compose:restart` – stop then start again
      - `pnpm compose:reset` – stop everything and remove volumes/orphans
+   - Need to prep the container so you can run the Node scripts inside it?
+Execute `./prepare-scripts-inside-container.sh` to install Node/pnpm in the container, copy the project into `/workspace`, and run `pnpm install` there.
 3. Install dependencies: `pnpm install`

 ### Queue scripts